 Feral cats are everywhere in Greece, but they seem to have a particular fondness for the ruins.
 They were surprisingly friendly… you know, for cats.

 Colorful shoes on display at a souvenir shop.

 A lone sailboat floats off the coast of Rhodes at sunset.

-And deservedly so: From the ancient archaeological site being excavated at Akrotiri and the active volcano that created the island’s stunning 150-300 meter cliffs to charming houses, beautiful beaches and arguably the world’s most romantic sunsets, Santorini epitomizes the Greek Islands most travelers fantasize about.
+And deservedly so: It has the ancient archaeological site being excavated at Akrotiri and the active volcano that created the island’s stunning 150-300 meter cliffs.
+It has charming houses, beautiful beaches, and arguably the world’s most romantic sunsets.

 We opted to take the sky tram, but Donkeys are traditionally used to transport travelers (and their gear) up Santorini’s steep cliffs.
 Poor Donkeys…